Strive, Aspire, and Thrive: Embracing Your First Gen Past, Present, & Future!

 Are you interested in presenting at the 2018 Summit?
 Learn more here.

 Is your school interested in co-hosting the 2018 Summit?
 Learn more here.

 Since 2004, Class Action has worked with first generation students to ease their transition to college.
-Through consultations and workshops on and within many campuses throughout the northeastern region of the United States, Class Action has offered first gen students access to the materials, tools and networking opportunities necessary to thrive in a college environment.
+Through consultations and workshops on and within many campuses throughout the northeastern region of the United States, Class Action has offered first-gen students access to the materials, tools and networking opportunities necessary to thrive in a college environment.
 Class Action also works with campus administrations to identify obstacles to first gen and low-income students.

-In 2012, a graduate student at Brown University took on organizing Class Action’s inaugural First Generation College Student Summit.
+In 2012, Adj Marshall, a graduate student at Brown University, took on organizing Class Action’s inaugural First Generation College Student Summit.
 The First Gen Student Summit serves as a site for the ‘meeting of the minds.’
 First gen students and their allies come together to identify problems, discuss grassroots solutions and share what’s working on other campuses.
 First and foremost, we want to find solutions identified by students who can work with their staff, administrator and faculty allies.
 Class Action offers spaces where students can both identify these problems and build grassroots solutions to them.

 Visit previous year pages to learn about our other summits